 Resolve assessment gaps by working with IUCN and the expert group to compile evidence for NE, DD and LC (decreasing trend) species flagged as likely meeting CMS criteria.

 Undertake Green Status (Green List) assessments for CMS-listed freshwater fishes and priority candidates identified in this report.

+Screening of free flowing rivers as key habitats for migratory freshwater fishes that are focus or candidate to future hydropower dam construction.

 Produce a status report summarizing the current conservation status and management progress for Appendix I freshwater fishes.